filbertphang/bythors/README.md

 ## current status

-extremely WIP
+still extremely WIP

 **TODOs before the next milestone:**

-- detect when consensus is achieved for a round, and implement callback handling
+- improve callback handling
-- improve network driver user API
+- further improve network driver user API
 - review all the other 'TODO's left in the code (of which there are a lot of)
 - ensure no memory leaks
+- translate paxos/raft to lean?